 The layout and detailing of the accommodations reflect co-designer John Steele’s years of live-aboard cruising combined with a career of building custom cruising yachts.
 On a Cape Sable everything is where it should be: equipped for safe handling by a couple to comfortably cruise wherever you choose.

-"She’ll make a fine live-aboard — makes no fuss going through the water at ten knots, sips just over a gallon an hour, giving her a cruising range of nearly a thousand miles.
+She makes no fuss going through the water and at ten knots sips just over a gallon an hour, giving her a cruising range of nearly a thousand miles.
 You could steam to Bermuda.
 She’s the kind of boat a retired sailor would love.
-The more experience you’ve had on the water, the more you’ll appreciate her virtues."
+There’s nothing cranky about this boat.